Aleksander Kwaśniewski: Presidency (1995–2005)

-Kwaśniewski's greatest achievement was his ability to bring about a new Constitution of Poland to replace the modified Stalinist document then still in use.
-The failure to create a new document had been a criticism often levelled at Wałęsa.
+Kwaśniewski's greatest achievement was his ability to enact a new Constitution of Poland to replace the modified Communist-era document then still in use.
+Although the old constitution had been pruned of its Communist and Stalinist character, the failure to create a new constitution had been a criticism often levelled at Wałęsa.
 Kwaśniewski actively campaigned for its approval in the subsequent referendum, and he signed it into law on 16 July 1997.
 He took an active part in the efforts to secure Polish membership of NATO.

 He headed Poland's delegation at the 1997 Madrid summit, where Poland, the Czech Republic, and Hungary were promised membership; and the Washington summit, where on 26 February 1999, during the Kosovo conflict, which he supported, he signed the instruments ratifying Poland's membership of NATO.
 He also took an active part in promoting further enlargement of the alliance, speaking out in favor of membership for a further seven states and the open-door policy that leaves open the option of further members.

 He was an author of the 2002 Riga Initiative, a forum for cooperation between Central European states, aimed towards further enlargement of NATO and the European Union.

 An advocate of regional cooperation in Central and Eastern Europe, Kwaśniewski hosted a summit of the region's leaders at Łańcut in 1996.
 Speaking out against the danger organized crime posed to the region, he submitted a draft of a convention on fighting organised crime to the UN in 1996.
 He was an active participant at meetings of regional leaders in Portorož in 1997, Levoča in 1998, and Lviv and Yalta in 1999.

 After a history of sometimes acrimonious relations with Lithuania, Kwaśniewski was a driving force behind the presidential summit in Vilnius in 1997, at which the two countries' presidents signed a treaty of friendship.
 Poland subsequently became one of the strongest advocates of Lithuanian membership in NATO and the European Union and the strongest advocate of Ukraine in Europe.
-In 2000 he was re-elected in the first round of voting, collecting 53.9 percent of the vote.
+In 2000 he was re-elected in a single round, collecting 53.9 percent of the vote.
 His election campaign slogan was: "A home for all—Poland" (Dom wszystkich—Polska).
-On 23 December 2000, he took office for the second term.
+To date, this is the only time since the end of Communism that a presidential election has been decided in a single round.